JetBrains/guide/site/python/tutorials/visual_pytest/hello_test/index.md

 Remember that PyCharm can help you [generate the import of `Player` as you type](../../../tips/generate-imports-while-typing/).
 You don't need to stop your flow, go to the top, and write the import.
-Instead, type `Pla` and hit `Ctrl-Space-Space` to autocomplete _and_ add the import line at the top, in the correctly-sorted location, combined with any existing import of the module.
+Instead, type `Pla` and hit <kbd>Ctrl+Space+Space</kbd> to autocomplete _and_ add the import line at the top, in the correctly-sorted location, combined with any existing import of the module.

 # Re-Running

-Let's run everything in the file (currently one test) by again right-clicking in the editor and choosing `Run 'pytest in test_player.py'`.
+Let's run everything in the file (currently one test) by again right-clicking in the editor and choosing **Run 'pytest in test_player.py'**.
 Our test passes again:

 ![Final Test Run](./final_test_run.png)